QUINCY, M.E.: THE HILARIOUS YEARS: Number 3 -- "Next Stop, Nowhere" Season 8 (1982)

 But now, they're all polite enough to let Quince explain that all charges against Hardin have been dropped, and to passionately plea for information on her whereabouts.
 Then they verbally bombard him.
 Hey, they waited long enough for Q to complete that much of his speech, pretty good manners for apathetic nihilists when you think about it.

 "Why should we believe you?"
 "That's all you are, man, is a dog without a uniform!"
-Despite this reception, Q pushes on, explaining that Starrett is the real murderer and believed to be trying to push Hardin into a codeine overdose.
+Despite this reception, Q pushes on, explaining that Crockett is the real murderer and believed to be trying to push Hardin into a codeine overdose.
 Strangely, this is disbelieved also.
 "That's a crock!
 You think we're all zombie killers!"
 Uh, yeah, that's pretty much what's been strongly implied for 45 minutes now.
 "You're the killer!
 Your whole sick society!
 You're who's guilty, man!"
 Then, to top it all off: "Besides, man, who the hell cares?"
-Man, that's a lot of "mans".
+Man!
+That's a lot of "mans".

 Yeah, I know, more than a little rushed and unbelievable, but this is still more time spent on an actual crime solving than you usually saw during seasons 6 through 8.
 And after 45 minutes of demonstrating to the viewing audience just how cold-blooded and callous every single punker is, our scribes finally throw a bone in the punkers direction by having ONE cooperate with The Q-Ster to save a life.
 One, that is, out of at least three dozen punks we've seen, so they aren't all complete scourges on humanity.
 Just 97 to 98% of them.